-- Specify a topic in the Search application notes and articles field, then click the Go button-takes you to Application Notes and Articles on SolvNet related to the topic. - Click the Browse all application notes link-takes you to a SolvNet page that links to all the Synopsys FPGA products Application Notes. - Click the Browse all articles link-takes you to the Browse Articles by Product SolvNet page.
+- Specify a topic in the Search application notes and articles field, then click the Go button-takes you to Application Notes and Articles on SolvNet related to the topic. - Click the Browse all application notes link-takes you to a SolvNet page that links to all the Synopsys FPGA products Application Notes. - Click the Browse all articles link-takes you to the Browse Articles by Product-SolvNet page. - Click the Go to tutorial link-takes you to the tutorial page for the Synopsys FPGA product you are using (same as Help->Tutorial).